 What is a rocker?

 On a rocker ski, the tip, and sometimes the heel, comes off the ground much sooner than with a cambered ski.
 This moves the points of contact towards the centre of the ski.
 The surface of the ski in contact with the snow is smaller: they are more manageable and buoyant on soft snow.
 When taking corners, the edge length offers more traction on hard snow.
-The longer the rocker, the more manageable your skis.
+The longer the rocker, the easier the skis will be to handle.

 Light rocker at the tip and heel, arch under the foot.
 This shape provides manoeuvrability and tolerance upon changing snow conditions.
 Provides manoeuvrability in the instance of a shorter ski when skidding and stability with a longer ski when using the edge.

 The sidecuts have 3 sides, the width of the tip (front of ski), the skate (middle of ski) and the heel (back of ski).

 The wider the tip, the easier it is to initiate turns.

 The slimmer the waist width, the more edge grip the ski has on hard snow.

 The wider the waist, the more comfortable and stable the ski is in changing snow conditions.